andreasebbehoj/ebbehoej.dk/content/post/asking-for-help/index.md

 3. A log file of you running the code (see caveat below)

-Often, I get an email saying that "I tried  your code on whatever topic but Stata reports an error".
+Often, I get an email saying that "I tried the code from your guide on something-something but Stata reports an error".
 That is not as informative or precise as the including the actual error message that Stata gives you.
 A log file includes everything you see in the Stata results window, including your code, results, error messages, the whole shabang.

 Log files are extremely useful for many reasons.
 If you haven't heard about logs, then I'd recommend you google a bit or see a YouTube video about Stata logs (for example [Joseph Cohen's 4 min guide](https://www.youtube.com/watch?v=VD_QHHC4F6k)).